AP® WORLD HISTORY: MODERN

 Don’t cram for the World History: Modern exam.
 Cover all of the tested content, from the Global Tapestry in 1200 to Globalization in the present.

-Attend eight classes from October to May so you're never studying at the last minute.
+Attend eight classes starting in January, so you're never studying at the last minute.

 Success on the AP exams can save you thousands on your college tuition.
 It’s too important to leave your studying until the last minute.
 Our course covers a month’s worth of review per lesson.
 This way, you’ll stay on top of the toughest AP World History: Modern topics, including Cultural Consequences of Connectivity in the period 1200–1450 and Shifting Power after 1900.